Skip to content

 Very high

-In the Skin care from ananné we also speak of phytomedicine.
-This means that you work with herbal active ingredients.
-I find it fascinating that plants form certain substances that are related to human processes and have a positive effect on them.
+At the skin care from ananné We also talk about phytomedicine.
+This means working with plant-based active ingredients.
+I find it fascinating that plants produce certain substances that are linked to human processes and have a positive effect on them.

 The different layers of skin

-Three layers can be distinguished in the skin: the visible epidermis, the anderlying dermis and the lower subcutaneous layer.
-The superficial epidermis (upper skin), the anderlying dermis (skin) and the deeper subcutis (lower skin).
-Each layer has special properties and functions.
-The skin includes various glands (sebaceous and sweat glands), and all hair as well as fingernails and toenails.
+There are three layers of skin: the visible epidermis, the dermis underneath and the subcutaneous tissue.
+Each layer has its own characteristics and functions.
+The skin includes various glands (sebaceous and sweat glands) and all hair as well as fingernails and toenails.

-What initially appears to be a multitude of different details is actually a finely tuned ensemble of processes that balance the inner state of the organism and the conditions of the environment and mediate them in a balancing manner.
-All in all, all processes aim to preserve the entire organism and this by stabilizing the balance of all life processes of the organism.
-The skin has an amazing ability to buffer any deviations or stressful situations and thus keep the organism stable.
+What initially appears to be a multitude of different details is in fact a finely coordinated ensemble of processes that balance the internal state of the organism and the conditions of the environment and mediate in a balancing manner.
+In sum, all processes lead to the preservation of the entire organism and do so by stabilizing the balance of all the organism's life processes.
+The skin has an astonishing ability to buffer tendencies or stressful situations and thus keep the organism stable.

 Epidermis

-It is also called epidermis or cornea and, in addition to mechanical protection, is moisture regulation responsible.
+It is also called epidermis or cornea and, in addition to providing mechanical protection for the Moisture regulation responsible.

-It regulates the loss of water through the skin trans-epithelial water loss, which represents an important orientation for supplementary skin care.
-If the water loss is higher than the moisture coming from the dermis, the skin's surface dries out.
-The horny layer of the skin then hardens in places or can even tear because it loses elasticity when it dries out.
+It regulates water loss through the skin, the trans-epithelial water loss, which provides important guidance for supplementary skin care.
+If water loss exceeds the moisture supplied from the dermis, the skin's surface dries out.
+The stratum corneum then hardens in places or may even crack due to dehydration and loss of elasticity.

-This layer is not supplied with blood and its lower layers are supplied with nutrients by the anderlying cell layers of the dermis.
+This layer is not supplied with blood and its lower layers are supplied with nutrients by the underlying cell layers of the dermis.

 Dermis

-It is also called the corium or dermis.
-The main functions of the dermis include the absorption of sensory stimuli and metabolism, but above all temperature regulation.
-The Uptake and processing of nutrients and regenerative processes
+It is also called corium or dermis.
+The main functions of the dermis include the reception of sensory stimuli and metabolism, but above all, temperature regulation.
+Absorption and processing of nutrients and regenerative processes

 in the cells play a central role in this skin layer.
 A network of elastic connective tissue fibers and the Collagen, forms the basic structure of the dermis.
-It is supplied with blood by finely branched veins, a capillary network.
+It is supplied with blood through finely branched blood vessels, a capillary network.

-In this shift comes the Hyaluronic acid naturally produced in the body before, which are types of sugar that bind water and thus have a volume-filling property.
-The hyaluronic acid is one of the substances that fill the skin relief from the inside.
+In this layer also comes the hyaluronic acid naturally produced in the body Hyaluronic acid is a type of sugar that binds water and thus has volume-filling properties.
+Hyaluronic acid is therefore one of the substances that fills the skin's contours from within.

-The hypodermis consists of a loose network of connective tissue, in which mainly fat cells are stored, with one between construction fat und depot fat differs.
+The subcutaneous tissue consists of a loose connective tissue network in which mainly fat cells are stored, whereby one can distinguish between Construction grease and Depot fat differs.

-Depot fat is food reserves, while building fat has functional properties (e.g. cushioning in the soles of the feet) and is anatomically broken down by the body very late, even in phases of hunger.
-The heat-insulating property of body fat has an important function, especially in cold living environments (e.g. in northern latitudes).
+Depot fat is food reserves, while structural fat has functional properties (for example, in cushioning the soles of the feet) and is anatomically broken down by the body very late, even in periods of hunger.
+The heat-insulating properties of body fat play an important role, especially in cold living environments (for example, in northern latitudes).

-Structurally, the subcutaneous tissue is not very complex and is closely related to the metabolism of the entire organism, i.e. digestion.
+Structurally, the subcutaneous tissue is not very complex and is closely linked to the metabolism of the entire organism, namely digestion.
 The organism stores energy reserves in depot fat.

-There are also gender-specific differences in the hypodermis, visible on the one hand in the fat distribution in the different physique and on the other hand in the influence of the "female" hormone Estrogen on the tissue structure.
-This hormonal effect is ultimately reflected in the Cellulitethat mostly affect women.
+There are also gender-specific differences in the subcutaneous tissue, on the one hand in the fat distribution visible in the different body types and on the other hand in the influence of the “female” hormone estrogen on the tissue structure.
+This hormonal effect ultimately manifests itself in the Cellulitewhich predominantly affect women.

 1 comment